Glasgow University Muslim Students Association: Annual Interfaith Dinner

 The GUMSA Annual Interfaith Dinner has grown in repute in recent years, attracting hundreds of students of all faiths and none to a free three-course meal.
 In 2017, the dinner attracted Glasgow University Rector and prominent human rights lawyer Aamer Anwar as a keynote speaker.
 The dinner has helped developed bonds and has been praised for its role in interfaith dialogue on campus.

 Islam Awareness Week flag

 In 2017 for the first time the University flew the GUMSA flag as a tribute to the celebrations taking place during Islam Awareness week.
-The move was met with praise across campus.

 Believe and Do Good Month

 In the month of February GUMSA participates in a national campaign in collaboration with FOSIS and Muslim Association of Britain which instructs its members to partake in activities that help the community and in general 'do good' based on the Quranic verse "Except those who Believe and Do Good Righteous Deeds.
 Theirs is a never ending reward" - Quran [95:6].
 Previous activities have included graveyard clean ups and community blood donations.
 A particularly popular activity was the donation of knitted hats to a local hospital ward for newborns in 2018.